modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

     $ python script.py

-Refer to :doc:`Installation using intel channel </installation>` section on how to install Intel MPI implementation to use it with unidist.
+Refer to ``Using intel channel`` section of :doc:`Installation </installation>` page on how to install Intel MPI implementation to use it with unidist.

 SMPD model
 ----------